 [Picea glauca ‘Densata’]

 It’s short bright bluish green needles and a dense, conical shape makes Black Hills Spruce transplants a landscaper’s friend.
 This species of spruce can be planted and trimmed almost like a hedge.

 Once established, Black Hills Spruce transplants are a very tough tree, virtually immune to the most common spruce pests and are very tolerant of drying winter winds.
 These characteristics make them ideal as an ornamental, privacy screen or windbreak if you have some patience with it’s slower growth.
-Black Hills Spruce can reach heights of 80 feet over a life span of up to 300 years.
+Black Hills Spruce can reach heights of up to 50 feet over a life span of up to 300 years.